intersel/Blapy/README.md

 </body>
 ```

-This two html files will load and behave normally if you click the links.
+These two html files will load and behave normally if you load them and click the links.

-So, let's imagine you would like that the website load and update only the "mainContainer" part without updating the whole page...
+**Let's imagine now that you would like that the website load and update only the "mainContainer" part without updating the whole page...**

 You know that you would need to call a URL in ajax, get the new content and update the container...

 Well, just add at the end of your files this little script :